-Aligning itself to these targets, Procurement are committed to ensuring that environmental sustainability sits at the heart of our working practices to support Police Scotland to comply with other relevant legislation in relation to the Procurement Climate Emergency Response such as the Climate Change (Scotland) Act 2009 and The Climate Change (Duties of Public Bodies: Reporting Requirements) (Scotland) Order 2015.
+Aligning itself to these targets, Procurement are committed to ensuring that environmental sustainability sits at the heart of our working practices.
+This will support Police Scotland to comply with other relevant legislation in relation to the Procurement Climate Emergency Response such as the Climate Change (Scotland) Act 2009 and The Climate Change (Duties of Public Bodies: Reporting Requirements) (Scotland) Order 2015.
+We also recognise that Scottish Government has aligned legislative and policy outcomes to the United Nations Sustainable Development Goals, and so we will bear these aims in mind in relation to the social, economic and environmental topics included in this Strategy.